openebs/mayastor-docs/quickstart/configure-mayastor.md

 {% endtab %}
 {% endtabs %}

+{% hint style="info" %}
+Pool configuration and state information can also be obtained by using the [Mayastor kubectl plugin](https://mayastor.gitbook.io/introduction/reference/kubectl-plugin)
+{% endhint %}

 ## Create Mayastor StorageClass\(s\)

-Mayastor dynamically provisions Persistent Volumes \(PV\) based on custom StorageClass definitions defined by the user.
-Parameters of the StorageClass resource definition are used to set the characteristics and behaviour of its associated PVs.
-For detailed description of the parameters see ["local" storage class parameter description](https://mayastor.gitbook.io/introduction/reference/storage-class-parameters).
+Mayastor dynamically provisions Persistent Volumes \(PV\) based on StorageClass definitions created by the user.
+Parameters of the definition are used to set the characteristics and behaviour of its associated PVs.
+For a detailed description of these parameters see [storage class parameter description](https://mayastor.gitbook.io/introduction/reference/storage-class-parameters).
 Most importantly StorageClass definition is used to control the level of data protection afforded to it \(that is, the number of synchronous data replicas which are maintained, for purposes of redundancy\).
-It is possible to create any number of custom StorageClass definitions to span range of storage class parameters permutations.
+It is possible to create any number of StorageClass definitions, spanning all permitted parameter permutations.

-We illustrate this quickstart guide with two examples of possible use cases; one which offers no data protection \(i.e. a single data replica\), and another having three data replicas.
-You may modify these as required to match your own desired test cases, within the limitations of the cluster under test.
+We illustrate this quickstart guide with two examples of possible use cases; one which offers no data redundancy \(i.e. a single data replica\), and another having three data replicas.
+You can modify these as required to match your own desired test cases, within the limitations of the cluster under test.

 {% tabs %}
 {% tab title="Command \(1 replica example\)" %}